bioe131/lab1/README.md

 # :wave: The Basics of GitHub and Berkeley DataHub

-## 🤓 Course overview and learning outcomes
+## 🤓 Lab overview and learning outcomes

 The goal of this course is to give you a brief introduction to GitHub and Berkeley's DataHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started. 🚀

+This assignment requires a submission detailed at the end of this tutorial.

 ## DataHub